 Optimizing Your Twitter Profile for Local

-With Twitter profiles, you don’t have to worry about properly categorizing them from the start to make them local friendly.
+With Twitter profiles, you don’t have to worry about properly categorizing them from the start to make them local-friendly.
 All you have to do is a few minor edits to your Twitter profile.
-Be sure that you include a specific location in your Twitter information as well as a local keyword phrase in your Twitter bio.
+Be sure to include a specific location in your Twitter information as well as a local keyword phrase in your Twitter bio.

 This will help anyone searching specifically for local businesses on Twitter to find yours easily.